Australia to fine citizens who didn't vote in Saturday's election

 Three Things About Islam You Might not Know

 I knew two of these three points (the second and third ones).
+I would appreciate the comments of others on this who know more about it.

 Even judges use guns for self-defense